-The Canada-Manitoba LMAPD is a two-year, cost-sharing arrangement between the Government of Canada and the Government of Manitoba, covering the period April 1, 2004 to March 31, 2006.
+The Canada-Manitoba LMAPD was a two-year, cost-sharing arrangement between the Government of Canada and the Government of Manitoba, covering the period April 1, 2004 to March 31, 2006.
+The LMAPD was subsequently extended to March 31, 2007.
 The LMAPD outlines the funding arrangements between the federal and provincial governments to provide programs and services that will enhance the economic participation of working age adults with disabilities in the labour market by helping them overcome barriers to employment.